axonivy-market/kafka-connector/kafka-connector-product/README.md

 ### Configuration

 Configuration can be done in global variables where some simple inheritence mechanism is provided.
-All Kafka configuration is stored below the `kafka-connector` global variable.
+All Kafka configuration is stored below the `kafkaConnector` global variable.
 At this level you should configure the following global settings.

 **workerPoolSize** Number of worker threads shared by all consumers to handle Kafka messages in parallel.